 So did playing violent thugs, vigilantes and muscular strongmen.
 But Bronson was, in fact, a quiet man – with a creased smile that could be menacing or gentle – who appreciated family life and peaceful venues like the rural horse farm near his burial place in Vermont, at the foot of Mt.
 Ascutney.

-Charles Bronson – born Charles Buchinsky, the 11th of 15 children – was 81 when he died, 10 years ago today, in Los Angeles.
-He suffered from Alzheimer’s and had contracted pneumonia.
+Charles Bronson – born Charles Buchinsky, the eleventh of 15 children – was 81 when he died Aug.
+30, 2003, 10 years ago today, in Los Angeles.
+He suffered from Alzheimer's and had contracted pneumonia.

 The swarthy good looks of the Lithuanian-American made him a natural to play characters from all sorts of ethnic backgrounds: Italian (The Valachi Papers), Indian (Drum Beat), Polish (The Great Escape), French (Rider on the Rain), Irish-Mexican (The Magnificent Seven) and even Japanese (Red Sun).

 He became a star in France in Adieu l’Ami (Farewell, Friend) and then in Europe (with the Sergio Leone western Once Upon a Time in the West), and by 1972, when he was in his 40s, the Hollywood Foreign Press Association declared him the number one box office attraction outside of the United States.